 This non-degree program provides specialized training for careers in teaching piano.
-It is a 15hour certificate which can be completed as a non-degree program or by undergraduate and graduate students while concurrently pursuing a music degree.
+It is a 15-hour certificate that can be completed as a non-degree program or by undergraduate and graduate students while concurrently pursuing a music degree.

-Foundational Courses Required Before Applying for the Certificate:

-MUS-2113 Music Theory I: Diatonic 3 hours

-MUS-2112 Aural Skills I 2 hours

-MUS-2203 Survey of Western Music 3 hours

-Similar courses from other institutions may be accepted for the prerequisites.
-However, diagnostic exams will be given to determine the level of competency if that level is not apparent from the course description.

-MUS-4652 Piano Pedagogy and Literature I 2 hours MUS-4661 Practicum in Piano Pedagogy I 1 hour MUS-4672 Piano Pedagogy and Literature II 2 hours MUS-4681 Practicum in Piano Pedagogy II 1 hour MUSA-3000 or 4000 Applied Piano for Majors I or II 3 hours (3 semesters) There will be an initial interview/audition to determine level for MUSA-3000.
+- Foundational Courses Required Before Applying for the Certificate: - o MUS-2113 Music Theory I: Diatonic (3 hours) - o MUS-2112 Aural Skills I (2 hours) - MUS-2203 Survey of Western Music (3 hours) - Similar courses from other institutions may be accepted for the prerequisites.
+However, diagnostic exams will be given to determine the level of competency if that level is not apparent from the course description. - Certificate Requirements (15 hours) - MUS-4652 Piano Pedagogy and Literature I (2 hours) - o MUS-4661 Practicum in Piano Pedagogy I (1 hour) - MUS-4672 Piano Pedagogy and Literature II (2 hours) - MUS-4681 Practicum in Piano Pedagogy II (1 hour) - o MUSA-3000 or 4000 Applied Piano for Majors I or II (3 hours, 3 semesters) - There will be an initial interview/audition to determine level for MUSA-3000.
 Public performance will be expected during each semester of study.

-Co-enrollment in MUS-3501 Music Convocation is optional.
-MUS-4643 Literature of the Piano 3 hours

-Select one from the following: 3 hours

-PSY-2400 Educational Psychology PSY-4105 Developmental Psychology: Middle Childhood PSY-4125 Child and Adolescent Psychology
+Coenrollment in MUS-3501 Music Convocation is optional. - MUS-4643 Literature of the Piano (3 hours) - Select one from the following (3 hours) - PSY-2400 Educational Psychology - o PSY-4105 Developmental Psychology: Middle Childhood - PSY-4125 Child and Adolescent Psychology

-Natural Science Major (34 hours)
+Natural Science Major - B.A.
+(35 hours)